ownbee/bootstrap-grid-card/README.md

 bootstrap-grid-card
 ===================

-Do you love [booststrap grid system](https://getbootstrap.com/docs/5.0/layout/grid/) or are just looking for a way to get control over lovelace layout on all your platforms?
+Are you looking for a way to get control over your lovelace layout on all your platforms with a small configuration footprint?
+Or maybe just a fan of [booststrap grid system](https://getbootstrap.com/docs/5.1/layout/grid/)?
 Then this card is for you.

+I wanted a very specific layout on my wall-mounted tablet to fit everything I needed without having to scroll too much.
+When I had made that, the same layout became unusable on my phone and very unoptimal on my big PC screen.
+I did not want to maintain multiple views that basically provided the same things but with a different layouts and I could not find any existing solution that was simple and enough customizable.

-This card loads `bootstrap-grid.css` into lovelace and provides an easy way of configuring cards with different bootstrap classes in yaml.
+This card loads `bootstrap-grid.css` into lovelace and provides an easy way of configuring cards with different bootstrap grid classes in yaml.
 With bootstrap you can configure cards to take up different size depending on screen size:

 ![](lovelace.gif)